-The Bikepacking for Conservation Program is a pilot project that aims to harness the power of cycling to support nature conservation.
-Low-impact, self-driven and sustainable, bikepacking combines mountain biking and minimalist backpacking and this project identified scenic routes through ecologically important areas to connect people to the nature on which we depend.
+The Bikepacking for Conservation Program (BCP) is a project that aims to harness the power of cycling to support nature conservation.
+Low-impact, self-driven and sustainable, bikepacking combines mountain biking and minimalist backpacking.
+This project identified scenic routes through ecologically important areas to connect people to the nature on which they depend.

 In February 2020, Conservation International and partners including Bikepacking.com, Wahoo and others developed a 5-to-7-day bikepacking loop starting and ending in Bogotá.
 The route, named Ruta Chingaza for Colombia’s Chingaza National Natural Park, connects the city to the rural communities and high montane ecosystems surrounding it.

 Chingaza National Natural Park is currently closed to cyclists, but Conservation International is collaborating with park authorities to make cycling a part of the park’s tourism strategy.
-Considering the global pandemic, cycling experiences (including bikepacking) in the park will be permitted again once it is safe — hopefully sometime in 2021.
+In the interim, we developed the suite of companion trails featured in the Andean Corridor Routes.

 Around the world, Conservation International is leading innovative conservation programs to help protect the nature we all need to thrive.